ayushjoshi165/USB-Device-Manager/README.md

 # USB Device Manager

-This Python script allows you to list USB devices connected to your system and categorize them based on their product name.
+This Python script allows you to list USB devices connected to your system(windows operating systems) and categorize them based on their product name.

 ## Prerequisites